Simcoe, Ontario

 Simcoe is an unincorporated community and former town in Southwestern Ontario, Canada near Lake Erie.
 It is the county seat and largest community of Norfolk County.
 Simcoe is at the junction of Highway 3, at Highway 24, due south of Brantford, and accessible to Hamilton by nearby Highway 6.
-This largest of the communities in Norfolk County had a population of 13,922 at the time of the 2016 Census.
+The largest of the communities in Norfolk County, Simcoe had a population of 16,121 at the time of the 2021 Census.